 Doulas and alternative practitioners

-Wherever you’re giving birth, some women choose to hire a doula.
-Doulas are women with lots of experience of childbirth but not necessarily medical training (Tommy’s, 2015).
+Some women choose to hire a doula, to support them when they're giving birth.
+Doulas are women with lots of experience of childbirth but not necessarily medical or midwifery training.

-Some midwife-led units can squeeze in a doula or alternative health practitioner as well as your birth partner.
-Sometimes though, centres limit the number of people you can have in the labour room with you (Tommy’s, 2015).
+Some midwife-led units will accommodate a doula or alternative health practitioner as well as your birth partner.
+Sometimes though, centres limit the number of people you can have in the labour room with you.

 Your doula won’t be able to do anything medical but they can offer you and your partner emotional and physical support.
 They can also be a reassuring presence (Homebirth UK, 2018).

-You can also use their tool to find contact details to see if your unit runs tours.
-Some do and then you can ask more questions about who you can have to support you at the birth.
+Contact your local unit to find out if it runs tours or if there are virtual tours available online.
+Some do, and then you can ask more questions about who you can have to support you at the birth.

 If you experience complications

-Midwives in a midwife-led unit or birth centre are highly skilled.
-If you feel you need extra pain relief or experience complications during labour and birth though, you’ll be transferred to an obstetric unit.
-Specialist staff including anaesthetists (for epidurals) and obstetricians will look after you there (NHS, 2017).
+Although there are no doctors in midwife-led units or birth centres, midwives are trained to anticipate and respond to problems.
+If you feel you need extra pain relief or experience complications during labour and birth though, you may be transferred to an obstetric unit.
+Specialist staff including anaesthetists (for epidurals) and obstetricians will look after you there as well as midwives (NHS, 2017).

 For a lot of women, your birth partner is a lifeline when you’re in labour.
 And they definitely come under the category of ‘people who look after you’.

-It goes without saying that birth partners can stay with you when you give birth at a birth centre or midwife-led unit.
-Your birth partner can give you practical and emotional support, reassurance and praise and even a lovely massage if you fancy it in the early stages (Bohren et al, 2017).
+Birth partners can stay with you when you give birth at a birth centre or midwife-led unit.
+Your birth partner can give you practical and emotional support, reassurance and praise and even a lovely massage if you fancy it (Bohren et al, 2017).

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.
 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.